top of page

 • advice to take home with you.

 If you are not sure whether massage will benefit your dog, whether I am the right therapist for you or whether your dog will accept my touch you can always book them in for a Muscular Health Check (MOT) first.
-This is provided for a minimum £10 donation to NAWT Watford.
+This is provided for a minimum £10 donation to the NAWT Watford Centre.

 Remember I need vet consent to treat.
 If I am treating an injury or a diagnosed condition you may be able to claim the costs of treatment back from your pet insurance and a call to them to check this option would be recommended.